webplatform/docs/tutorials/inheritance_and_cascade/index.md

   '''&lt;p&gt;A second paragraph of text.&lt;/p&gt;'''
 &lt;/body&gt;</code> </pre>

-# Add a rule to your stylesheet to make the paragraph text have a different color:
+Next, add a rule to your stylesheet to make the paragraph text have a different color:

 <pre><code>p {
   color: cyan;
 }</code> </pre>

-# Save both files and reload the document in your browser; there should now be two paragraphs with cyan text.
+Now save both files and reload the document in your browser; there should now be two paragraphs with cyan text.

-# Set an <code>id</code> on the first paragraph so you can target it easily with a CSS selector.
+Set an <code>id</code> on the first paragraph so you can target it easily with a CSS selector.

 <pre>&lt;body&gt;
   &lt;h1&gt;Heading&lt;/h1&gt;